Introduction to Spatial Audio

 Natural Sound in Outdoor Environments

-• Many sound sources with distinct locations and attributes.
+• Multiple sound sources with unique locations and qualities

 Natural Sound in Indoor Environments

-• Reflections provide clues about the size and shape of the space.
+• Reflections reveal size and character of the space

 Guess the Environment?